-The world’s forests and the wildlife that calls them home are top of mind as climate change and other environmental concerns underscore the need for greater preservation.
+The world’s forests and the wildlife that calls them home are top of mind as climate change and other environmental concerns underscore the need for increasing preservation.
 Forests are major contributors to the health and wellbeing of our planet and those who inhabit it.
 They are home to 80 percent of terrestrial biodiversity, collect and filter rainfall to protect water quality, act as natural barriers against soil erosion, and help reduce the amount of carbon dioxide in the atmosphere.
-Close to 1.6 billion people rely on forests for food security, livelihoods and energy sources – that’s more than 20 percent of humanity.
+Close to 1.6 billion people rely on forests for food security, livelihoods, and energy sources – that’s more than 20 percent of humanity.

+Our planet has a vital need to ensure forests thrive, today and in the future.
 There is much work to be done, but with a continued focus on increased sustainability in the midst of rapid innovation, we are poised to ensure the health of our forests for generations to come.
-Through collaborative partnerships, innovative technologies and sustainable practices, Bayer continues to work with stakeholders across the globe to help both increase yields on forest lands and preserve native forested areas and ecosystems – for all of us who depend on them.
+Through collaborative partnerships, innovative technologies, and sustainable practices, Bayer continues to work with stakeholders across the globe to help both increase yields on forest lands and preserve native forested areas and ecosystems – for all of us who depend on them.